 Good mate, like tea, starts at the cultivation level.

 Traditionally grown across South America, Argentina is the largest producer in the world, exporting 280,000 tons annually.

-The cultivation in northeastern Argentina represents over half the total production of the world and dwarfs Brazil and Paraguay, the second and third largest producers respectively.
+Cultivation in northeastern Argentina represents over half the world's total production and dwarfs Brazil and Paraguay, the second and third largest producers, respectively.

 Once mate leaves and stems are cultivated—by experienced pruners in the case of quality mate—they undergo one of a few specific processing methods before being shipped to retailers.